RichJ233/EI2-Open-Source/README.md

 # EI2 Open-source

-This open source is contributed by EI2, ***the Energy Informatics and Intelligence***.
+EI2, ***the Energy Informatics and Intelligence*** contribute to this open source.

 ## Brief introduction of EI2 Team

-EI2 Team is from Chongqing University.
+The EI2 Team is from Chongqing University.
-The team is directed by [Prof. Zhou Wu](http://accu.cqu.edu.cn/info/1249/4983.htm), from Automation college of Chongqing University.
+The team is directed by [Prof. Zhou Wu](http://accu.cqu.edu.cn/info/1249/4983.htm), from Automation College of Chongqing University.

 Our research interests focus on